-Lifestyle measures, such as dietary changes, can help lower levels of uric acid, the chemical that deposits in joints and causes gout.
+Lifestyle measures, such as dietary changes, can help lower levels of uric acid, the chemical that causes gout by forming crystals that deposit in joints.
 However, for most people, changes in diet alone are not enough to prevent gout.
 To reduce uric acid levels enough to stop attacks, medication is usually needed.
 Still making changes in what you eat can lead to fewer gouty flares.

 In the past, doctors often handed their patients a list of foods high in purines and instructed them not to eat those foods.
 By itself, that hasn't been shown to be particularly helpful.

 More recently, experts have begun thinking about diet differently.
 Instead of trying to figure out which individual foods you should avoid, the focus is on following a healthy diet and trying to lose weight if you're overweight or obese.
 Just losing weight can lower uric acid levels.
 Drinking plenty of fluids is also helpful.
-But limit sweetened drinks and alcohol, which can increase uric acid levels.
+It's also important to limit sweetened drinks and alcohol, as these can increase uric acid levels.